 Step 6: Stay Consistent & Keep Growing

-The last part of creating a successful blog and probably the most important one: be persistent and keep writing articles, keep promoting them, keep refining your strategy and keep growing.
+The last part of creating a successful blog and probably the most important one: be persistent and keep writing articles, keep promoting them, keep coming up with ideas, keep refining your strategy and keep growing.

 Diversify your income, your traffic sources and experiment!
-Create products and find companies to work with, find new blog post ideas – there are many opportunities for growth.
+Create products and find companies to work with – there are many opportunities for growth.

-Don’t compare yourself to others, just keep going, keep challenging yourself and focus on progress and doing the best you can every week.
+Don’t compare yourself to others, just keep going, keep challenging yourself and focus on progress and doing the best you can with the time you have every week.

 Recap: How To Create A Successful Blog

 - Start Self-hosted.
 Actually own your blog and get your domain and hosting at Siteground or Bluehost.

 - Design Your Blog using a free WordPress theme or buy one that is SEO-friendly at StudioPress.